alexdmoss/runbooks/content/examples/markdown.md

 ## Why Markdown?

 Basically, it's quick and simple to write, using simple syntax that is easily converted into something that's straight-forward to read and navigate.
-It also becomes straight to store, compare and change over time.
+It also becomes straight-forward to store, compare and change over time.

 In comparison to something like authoring in HTML, some of the key benefits are: